minte-app/security-mcp-check/README.md

 -   **`read_current_file()`**: Reads the content of the file currently being analyzed.
 -   **`analyze_code(code: str)`**: Triggers the security analysis on the provided code string and returns a list of findings.

-The agent follows a simple flow: first, it calls `read_current_file` to get the code, and then it passes that code to `analyze_code` to find vulnerabilities.

 ---

 ## 📄 Report Schema